rcarthur/vets-website/_disability-benefits/apply-for-benefits/help.md

 #### Is there a cost?

 Many VSOs provide their services free of charge, though they may request reimbursement for unusual expenses.
 Unlike VSOs, VA-accredited claims agents and attorneys may charge for their services.
 If you believe you were charged an unreasonable fee by a claims agent or attorney, see How to Challenge a Fee.
+Unless you have filed an appeal, it is illegal in almost every case for any representative to charge you for legal services, other than administrative costs.

 <hr>